Introducing the Aston Martin DB11

-In 2017, Aston Martin released the natural evolution of the DB9, which resulted in the creation of the DB11.
-Bridging the gap between the agile Vantage and the muscular DBS Superleggera, the DB11 continues the 'DB' story in truly spectacular fashion.
+Later on, Aston Martin released the natural evolution of the DB9, which resulted in the creation of the DB11 you see here.
+Bridging the gap between the agile Vantage and the muscular DBS, the DB11 continues the 'DB' story in truly spectacular fashion.

-The 4.0-litre V8 offers an incredible amount of power, with 503 bhp that propels the Aston Martin DB11 to 62 mph in only 4.0 seconds and onto a top speed of 187 mph.
+The 4.0-litre twin-turbocharged V8 petrol engine generates an incredible amount of power, with 527bhp propelling DB11 from 0 to 62mph in only 4.0 seconds and onto a top speed of 192mph.

-At first glance, the glorious DB11 V8 shape looks to be near identical to the V12, but a few minor styling cues let you know it's a V8.
+At first glance, the glorious DB11 V8 shape looks to be near identical to the V12, but a handful of minor styling cues let you know it is a V8.
 Gazing at the front of the car, you will notice the V8 bonnet contains only two vents, whereas the V12 uses four.
 Unique alloy wheel designs are adopted on the V8, along with darker headlight bezels.

 DB11 V8 Volante